DataBiosphere/leonardo/README.md

 # Leonardo

-Leo provisions Spark clusters through [Google Dataproc](https://cloud.google.com/dataproc/) and installs [Jupyter notebooks](http://jupyter.org/) and [Hail](https://hail.is/) on them.
+Leonardo provisions Spark clusters through [Google Dataproc](https://cloud.google.com/dataproc/) and installs [Jupyter notebooks](http://jupyter.org/) and [Hail](https://hail.is/) on them.
 It can also proxy end-user connections to the Jupyter interface in order to provide authorization for particular users.

 For more information and an overview, see the [wiki](https://github.com/broadinstitute/leonardo/wiki).